 We arrived at the Vogon roadblock outside Brazzaville at around 8pm.
 It all seemed quite straight forward until they asked me to get out of the cab so they could rifle through my belongings.

 My crime?
-Not to smile at the horrible bastards.
-I was tired and I was looking forward to meeting my couchsurf contact Christophe, and going for a beer.
+Not to smile.
+I was tired and I was looking forward to meeting my CouchSurf contact Christophe, and going for a beer.
 This was quite possibly the 200th roadblock that I had come to since Rabat and after four days of the most arduous bit of overlanding so far, I just wanted to relax as soon as possible.

 Hell, I was cordial enough.
 But after they kept me waiting by the roadside for an hour, it didn’t take Sherlock to suss that the game was afoot.
 They had captured a whitey.
 At night.
 Entering Brazzaville.
 In a truck!